pumexx/pumex/README.md

 **Remark** : Pumex is a "work in progress" which means that some elements are not implemented yet ( like push constants for example ) and some may not work properly on every combination of hardware / operating system.
-At the moment I also have only one monitor on my PC, so I am unable to test Pumex on multiple screens (multiple windows on one screen work like a charm , though ).
-Moreover I haven't tested Pumex on any AMD graphics card for the same reason.
 Pumex API is subject to change.